-I don’t know you, but for me, Fall means nourishing and comforting foods, sweaters….and pumpkin spice!
+I don’t know about you, but for me, fall means nourishing and comforting foods, sweaters… and pumpkin spice!
 Sounds like I am talking about my delicious Plant-Based Pumpkin Protein Waffles! 🧇🎃

 These protein waffles are way more nutritious than traditional waffles, high in plant-based protein, and can help satisfy that itch for Fall Pumpkin Spice!